vim-voom/VOoM_extras/README.txt

 This folder contains small dummy outlines for testing and illustrative purposes.

+Files `test_outline.*` and some other are used by the test suite.
+Files such as `asciidoc.asciidoc` are for manual testing of various markup-specific gotchas and idiosyncrasies.

 The main file is `test_outline.txt`.
 It has start fold markers with levels.
-Files `test_outline.*` in other markups formats are created from `test_outline.txt` by running Python 2 script `test_outline.txt_CONVERT.PY`.
+Files `test_outline.*` in other markups formats are created from `test_outline.txt` by running Python 3 script `test_outline.txt_CONVERT.PY`.

-Files such as `asciidoc.asciidoc` are for manual testing of various markup-specific gotchas and idiosyncrasies.

-Files `test_outline.*` and some other are used by the test suite.

 big_outlines